sdss/sdssdb/README.rst

 |python| |docs|

-SDSS product for database management.
+`SDSS <https://sdss.org>`__ product for database management.

+**sdssdb is in active development.
+Although the code is stable and can be used production, the implementation of existing features may be changed without previous notice.
+This will change when we reach version 1.0.0.**

 Useful links
 ------------